Registration Process

 You should register as soon as possible after your registration period begins, especially for STAT and MATH courses which fill up quickly.
 Most new students register in Period II for Autumn quarter (mid-June) and Period I thereafter.

-Course Add Codes and Faculty Codes
+Course Add Codes

-Courses that Require add Codes or Faculty Codes
+Courses that Require Add Codes

 Late Registration

-How to Obtain add Codes or Faculty Codes
+How to Obtain Add Codes

 To request an add code, see the contact information or method noted in the Time Schedule or MyPlan.
-Each department has their own contact or they may ask you to complete an add code survey.
+Each department has their own contact; or they may ask you to complete an add code survey.
 If no information is provided, for BIOST prefix courses, contact the Department of Biostatistics Curriculum Coordinator.

 Independent Study